python-graphblas/python-graphblas/docs/user_guide/operators.rst

 --------------------

 A variant of unary operators are indexunary operators.
-They behave exactly like unary operators, but the inputs are the value, the index position(s) of that value, and an thunk parameter.
+They behave exactly like unary operators, but the inputs are the value, the index position(s) of that value, and a thunk parameter.

 For example, an IndexUnary operator applied to a Matrix would be given the value, row, and column of each element (plus the thunk).
 The operator can use all of those pieces to determine an appropriate output.